sanger-pathogens/assorted-sub-workflows/combined_input/README.md

 This list is then used to trigger the correct workflows for the data specified a input to the pipeline: either IRODS (merging of CLI + Manifest input) or parsing the read manifest.

-The subworkflows can be accessed directly through direct calling for example in the IRODS example calling either
+The subworkflows can be executed separately through direct reference.
+For example, to specify the use of data from IRODS, one can call either:

 COMBINE_IRODS